 While earthenware pottery is a very old production technique, Stoneware is only about 2,000 years old, originating in China.

 In the 1400s, German potters in the Rhineland learned the technique of making stoneware in extremely hot kilns.

 American potters began to make stoneware spatterware and spongeware in 1720.
 Importation of household goods was an expensive proposition, especially for the lower classes and for utilitarian use.
-Production grew in Manhattan, New York 1740s, Philadelphia in 1769, and spread to New Jersey and Baltimore Maryland.
+Production grew in Manhattan, New York in the 1740s, Philadelphia in 1769, and spread to New Jersey and Baltimore, Maryland.

 American Stoneware is covered with a salt glaze.
-The salt added to the kiln bonds with silica in the clay to create a glass like affect.
+The salt added to the kiln bonds with silica in the clay to create a glass-like effect.
 Cobalt oxide was used to create the beautiful blue coloring and patterns.

 Is It Spongeware or Spatterware?